What is Interfaith?

 An Interfaith minister plays a similar role to any leader in a religious organization.

 I can create a ceremony for you, to commemorate and/or celebrate important life events.
-Ministry also involves chaplaincy, which means speaking with people about the divine and how the divine influences their life.
+My ministry also involves chaplaincy, which means speaking with people about the divine and how the divine influences their life.

 Next to this, many Interfaith ministers are involved in social activism.
 My personal journey in this space is around building a more humane and positive society, ‘be the change’.
 I try to lead by example and be of service.